 - Ushahidi demonstrationThis is a generic sandbox based on the Ushahidi community incident reporting and mapping platform.

-Specially designed for communities without pervasive Internet access (such as a modern community following a disaster); community members can report sightings via text message, Twitter, iPhone app, Android app, email, or web form!
+- Chicago Monsters – “a monster mash(up) for the 312”Specially designed for communities without pervasive Internet access (such as a modern community following a disaster); community members can report sightings via text message, Twitter, iPhone app, Android app, email, or web form!